 Located in a castle-like building at the top of Dorchester’s main High Street, The Keep was built in 1879 as the gatehouse for the town’s main barracks and designed to resemble a Norman fortress.
-Now a regimental armoury and museum, The Keep is a popular tourist destination and a must-see for anyone with interest in the army.
+Now a regimental armoury and museum, The Keep is a popular tourist destination and a must-see for anyone with an interest in the army.

-Exhibits and artefacts are displayed over four floors, all accessible by lifts and suitable for wheelchair users, although the museum does not offer a wheelchair hire facility.
+Exhibits and artefacts are displayed over four floors, all accessible by lifts and suitable for wheelchair users, although the museum does not offer a wheelchair-hire facility.
 Disabled toilets are on the ground floor.
 There is also a roof terrace which offers spectacular views across the town, but this is not accessible to anyone with mobility problems.

 There is no café or restaurant at The Keep, but its location means that the many cafes, bars and restaurants of Dorchester are within easy walking distance.